me-sh/academic-kickstart/content/authors/admin/_index.md

   - course: PhD in Neuroscience
     institution: Weizmann Institute of Science, Israel
     year: 2015
-  - course: MA in Cognitive Science, specialization in the study of rationality, Magna Cum Laude
+  - course: MA in Cognitive Science, Specialization in the Study of Rationality
-    institution: The Hebrew University of Jerusalem
+    institution: The Hebrew University of Jerusalem, Israel
     year: 2009
-  - course: BSc in Cognitive Science & Life Sciences, Magna Cum Laude
+  - course: BSc in Cognitive Science & Life Sciences
-    institution: The Hebrew University of Jerusalem
+    institution: The Hebrew University of Jerusalem, Israel
     year: 2007

 # Social/Academic Networking